-The valuation submission requirements for the high-value assets listed in paragraph 29(5) do not apply where the valuation date is after 1 October 2001.
-These requirements therefore do not apply to PBOs, which are simply required to retain proof of the valuation under paragraph 29(6) for a period of five years from the date of submission of the return of income reflecting the disposal.
-Records which are relevant to an audit or investigation or an objection or appeal must be retained until the audit or investigation is concluded or until the assessment or the decision becomes final in the case of an objection or appeal (in case the five year retention period is exceeded).
-Is
+The valuation submission requirements for the high-value assets listed in paragraph 29(5) do not apply where the valuation date is after 1 October 2001 [paragraph 29(8)].
+These requirements therefore do not apply to PBOs, which are simply required to lodge the valuation form (CGT 2L) under paragraph 29(6) with the tax return reflecting the disposal.
+In practice, however, SARS no longer insists on the submission of the form with the return of income and PBOs should therefore retain the form for a period of five years from the date of submission of the return of income reflecting the disposal.1